Skip to content

 • Delivery mode: Residential (in Florence)

-• Time period: Academic Year 1, May 2025
+• Time period: Academic Year 1, Spring Term

 • Lead faculty: Roeland Scholtalbers